The Lords Seton's and Earl's of Winton Descent

 (10)+ other issue - Grizel (b 26.12.1609, d unm), Mary (d young), other dau Seton (b 11.1615)

 e.
-Sir William Seton of Kylesmure (d 07.1635), Sherriff of Lothian and the County of Edinburgh.
-He had a charter 8 February 1587-8, of the King’s lands of Quhylpark, Grange de Sannick, Westfield, and Knokain; and dying at Haddington in 1634, aged 73.
+Sir William Seton of Kylesmure / Kyllismuir, and of Sorn, Knight, Viscount of Lothian (b.1561, d 07.1634), Master of the Kings Household, Master of the Posts, Sherriff of Lothian and the County of Edinburgh, Provost of Haddington.
+He had a charter 8 February 1587-8, of the King’s lands of Quhylpark, Grange de Sannick, Westfield, and Knokain; He was one of the Governors and overseers appointed to settle the boundaries between Scotland and England, and dying at his house in Haddington in 1634, aged 73.

 m.
 Agnes Stirling (dau of ??
 Stirling of Glorat)